regulatorystudies/Reg-Stats/dashboards/README.md

 This folder contains the **interactive dashboards** published on the [Regulatory Studies Center website](https://regulatorystudies.columbian.gwu.edu/interactive-dashboards-1).
 Each dashboard is a small web app that lets visitors explore RegStats data—filter by administration, agency, or time period, and download charts or data.

-If you are taking over this work, start here.
-This guide explains how the dashboards fit into the wider repository, what each folder does, and how to keep the live dashboards up to date—whether or not you write code.

 ---

 ## How dashboards relate to the rest of RegStats